-Could it be someone or something cares enough about what I do that Harper finding out about my blog is the universe punishing me for any perceived misdeeds with Tony?
+Could it be someone or something cares enough about what I do that Gregory finding out about my blog is the universe punishing me for any perceived misdeeds with Tony?

 I don’t know.
 I’m a practical sort: I actually don’t spend a lot of my time thinking those big universe type thoughts.
 I’d like to believe in karma and reincarnation.
 According to a noted psychic, in one of my past lives, I was a very powerful healer.
 Dunno.
 But I do live my life as if it’s the only one I have.